UE5 - Misc

 • Calculate where the mesh intersects the landscape

-• Subtract the world Height of the VT from the world position of the material
+• Subtract the world Height of the RVT from the world position of the material

 • Create a subtract node